- Quinn Moore, Katherine Anne Magnuson, and April Yanyuan Wu

 As described in the report, CSPED benefited noncustodial parents, custodial parents, and children, but costs for the government outweighed these benefits.
 When extrapolating the benefits over a longer period, reasonable assumptions suggest that the overall benefits of CSPED would outweigh its costs.

-Arrears & Related Policy, Child Development & Well-Being, Child Support, Children, CSPED, Employment, Enforcement, Family & Partnering, Justice System, Justice System General, Labor Market, Orders & Payments, Parenting
+Arrears & Related Policy, Child Development & Well-Being, Child Support, Children, CSPED, Employment, Enforcement, Family & Partnering, Justice System, Justice System General, Labor Market, Orders & Payments, Parenting, WI Administrative Data Core

 Administrative Data, Benefit-Cost Analysis, Custodial Parents, Fathers, Medicaid, Mothers, National, Noncustodial Parents/NCP, Quantitative Research, Single Parent, SNAP/Food Stamps, TANF/AFDC/W-2, Unemployment Insurance (UI)